i-am-paradoxx/wazuh-linux/README.md

 I will be using Debian Machine for Wazuh Agent

 Run the following command in your debian machine ,Make sure you have curl installed

 ### step 1
 ```
 sudo curl -s https://raw.githubusercontent.com/iamsinnerr/wazuhh/main/Linux-Install.sh | bash
 ```

+This script fetches and installs the latest supported agent version.
+You can inspect the script here [Linux-Install](https://github.com/i-am-paradoxx/wazuh-linux/blob/main/Linux-Install.sh)

 ### Step 2
 Start and Enable Wazuh-agent
 ```